gr4vy/gr4vy-go/api/docs/PaymentService.md

 `func (o *PaymentService) UnsetMerchantCategoryCode()`

 UnsetMerchantCategoryCode ensures that no value is present for MerchantCategoryCode, not even an explicit nil
+### GetMerchantProfile

+`func (o *PaymentService) GetMerchantProfile() MerchantProfile`

+GetMerchantProfile returns the MerchantProfile field if non-nil, zero value otherwise.

+### GetMerchantProfileOk

+`func (o *PaymentService) GetMerchantProfileOk() (*MerchantProfile, bool)`

+GetMerchantProfileOk returns a tuple with the MerchantProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMerchantProfile

+`func (o *PaymentService) SetMerchantProfile(v MerchantProfile)`

+SetMerchantProfile sets MerchantProfile field to given value.

+### HasMerchantProfile

+`func (o *PaymentService) HasMerchantProfile() bool`

+HasMerchantProfile returns a boolean if a field has been set.

+### SetMerchantProfileNil

+`func (o *PaymentService) SetMerchantProfileNil(b bool)`

+ SetMerchantProfileNil sets the value for MerchantProfile to be an explicit nil

+### UnsetMerchantProfile
+`func (o *PaymentService) UnsetMerchantProfile()`

+UnsetMerchantProfile ensures that no value is present for MerchantProfile, not even an explicit nil
 ### GetMerchantUrl

 `func (o *PaymentService) GetMerchantUrl() string`